nallen05/shieldwall/SHORT-README.txt

-  *SHIELDWALL-OUTPUT*: Output destination (T, NIL, or stream) *SHIELDWALL-STOP-ON-FIRST-FAIL-P*: Stop at first failure *SHIELDWALL-SUPPRESS-ERRORS-P*: Treat errors as test failures *SHIELDWALL-VERBOSE-FAIL-P*: Print detailed info about each failing tests *SHIELDWALL-VERBOSE-NONFAIL-P*: Print detailed info about passing & skipped tests/groups
+  *SHIELDWALL-OUTPUT*: Output destination (T, NIL, or stream) *SHIELDWALL-STOP-ON-FIRST-FAIL-P*: Stop at first failure *SHIELDWALL-SUPPRESS-ERRORS-P*: Treat errors as test failures *SHIELDWALL-TEST*: default comparison test (defaults to CL:EQUAL) *SHIELDWALL-VERBOSE-FAIL-P*: Print detailed info about each failing tests *SHIELDWALL-VERBOSE-NONFAIL-P*: Print detailed info about passing & skipped tests/groups
 Other:
   *LAST-FAILED-SHIELD*: Holds the last failed test object (for inspection)

 # Common mistakes
  - EXPECT is the first parameter to SHIELD.
 TRY is the second.
-There are no EXPECT or TRY functions/macros or keywords.
+There are no EXPECT/TRY functions/macros.
+There are no :EXPECT/:TRE keywords.
  - There should NEVER be any keywords after EXPECT & TRY.
 To add keyword parameters to a test, bundle them with the description (before EXPECT/TRY) like this: "my test" -> ("my test" :test #'equalp).
  - in order for a SHIELD's EXPECT & TRY arguments to have access to the same environment you need to either: (A) put the whole SHIELD inside of a LET form or (B) use a :SETUP form